 Owning a mistake, understanding a partner’s perspective, and identifying a compromise, are healthy ways to resolve conflict.
 A couple who repairs a rift quickly is usually happier, more at peace, and able to sustain trust.

 Alternatively, arguments which constantly spiral into power struggles and end with a winner and loser, may indicate a problem.
-A partner who lacks skills such as, self-awareness, open mindedness, and empathy may be robustly and rigidly defended.
-Although defense mechanisms are universal and necessary, a defensive structure which is overbearing may prevent a person from experiencing the uncomfortable, but necessary, emotions which allow for a healthy resolution.
+A partner who lacks skills such as, self-awareness, open-mindedness, and empathy may be robustly and rigidly defended.
+Although defense mechanisms are universal and necessary, a defensive structure that is overbearing may prevent a person from experiencing the uncomfortable, but necessary, emotions that allow for a healthy resolution.